 Single Bowl vs Double Bowl Sink – The Great Debate

-What led to that question was this.
-Since the previous kitchen renovation my husband James has been adamant about getting the IKEA DOMSJÖ double bowl farmhouse sink for a future renovation.
-By future I mean the accidental one we’re in the middle of now because the dishwasher broke and flooded the kitchen.
+Since the previous kitchen renovation, my husband has been adamant about getting the IKEA DOMSJÖ double bowl farmhouse sink for a future renovation.
+By future I mean the accidental one we’re in the middle of now, because the dishwasher broke, and flooded the kitchen.

 This debate between us started to involve bartering future design decisions for the house.
 Will he build me a dining table or can we just buy one?
-Will he get his ugly blackout curtains in the bedroom vs my light airy ones?
+Will the bedroom get ugly blackout curtains vs my light airy ones?
 Can we get hardwood in the kitchen versus floor tiles?

-Thus let me explain what life was like with our horrible small double bowl in the kitchen that I worked so hard to paint that had to be torn out (let me reiterate again, the dishwasher leaked and destroyed the kitchen, thus leading to us renovating the whole thing – completely unplanned by the way).
+Thus let me explain what life was like with our horrible small double bowl in the kitchen.
+The kitchen that I worked so hard to paint that had to be torn out.

-This was that sink.
+Back to the sink.
+This was that small, double bowl sink.
 It doesn’t look offensive in this highly staged and edited photo right?

 And the laminate counter top was so old that the faucet was rotting into it due to water damage and taking the sink along with it.

 Every day, water pooled there.
 It was like a never ending puddle of gross.